Our Trip to Africa

 Our Trip to Africa (Unsere Afrikareise) is a 1966 Austrian avant-garde short film by Peter Kubelka, originally commissioned as a travel diary documenting a wild game hunt.
 Kubelka used intricate editing strategies to produce a work about anti-colonialism.

 Production

 Photography

 Kubelka was hired in 1961 by a couple from Wels, Austria, to document a hunting trip they were taking with three other people.
 The group traveled from Wels through Yugoslavia to Athens, Greece.
 From there, they took a ship to Cairo, Egypt and traveled up the Nile.

 Over the course of the trip, Kubelka recorded three hours of film and fourteen hours of audio.
 He shot on Gevaert color positive stock.
 Since the film stock was sensitive to overexposure, he often intentionally underexposed it.
-Kubelka used simple compositions whose quick recognizability became useful as part of his elaborate editing strategies.
+Kubelka used simple compositions whose quick recognisability became useful as part of his elaborate editing strategies.

 Editing

 Once the group returned to Vienna, the couple who commissioned the film expected Kubelka would take four to six weeks to complete the film; however, the process ended up lasting five years.
 Kubelka produced what he described as a "vocabulary" from his recordings.
 Without money to create a workprint, he worked from a black-and-white negative.
 He cut out three frames from each shot and placed them on a card, arranging them by color, rhythm, subject, and theme.
 There were roughly 1,400 shots in total.
 For each of the audio recordings, he transcribed the sounds phonetically into a version of a symphonic score.

 Kubelka initially worked from an editing table belonging to a correspondent for a foreign news service.
 It became apparent to his financiers that the film he was making was radically different from the film they were expecting from him.
 In a compromise with their lawyers, Kubelka agreed to give them all material he did not use in his version.
 In 1964 Jerome Hill gave him a grant to go to the United States and spend two years working on the film.
 After returning to Vienna, he found that Listo-Film was unable to make optical sound on 16 mm film.
 Stan Brakhage arranged for him to deliver a lecture in Denver, where Brakhage's lab Western Cine was able to print the film.